Mathematically established chaos and forecast of statistics with recurrent patterns in Taylor-Couette flow: Minimal box computation for the Taylor-Couette system

-Consider an incompressible fluid whose motion is governed by the Navier-Stokes equation, {$\partial_{t}\bvec{v} + (\bvec{v}\cdot\nabla)\bvec{v} = -\nabla (p-zf(t) ) + \nabla^{2}\bvec{v}$}, here expressed in nondimensional form.
-The pressure field consists of two components: an axial forcing term ($f$) that adjusts instantaneously to {keep} zero-axial net massflux, and the rest ($p$) that constrains the velocity (${\bf v}$) to comply with the incompressibility condition $\nabla\cdot\bvec{v} = 0$.
+expressed in nondimensional form, using the radial gap $d=r_o-r_i$ and $d^2/\nu$ as units of length and time, respectively.
+This scaling leads to the inner, $R_i=dr_i\Omega_i/\nu$, and outer, $R_o=dr_o\Omega_o/\nu$, Reynolds numbers associated with the rotation of the inner and outer cylinders, respectively.
+The pressure field consists of two components: an axial forcing term ($f$) that adjusts instantaneously to keep zero-axial net massflux, and the rest ($p$) that constrains the velocity (${\bf v}$) to comply with the incompressibility condition $\nabla\cdot\bvec{v} = 0$.
 For convenience, we employ cylindrical coordinates $(r,\theta,z)$.
-The boundary conditions at the cylinder walls $r=r_i$ and $r_o$ are $\bvec{v}=R_i\,\hat{\bsy \theta}$ and $R_o\,\hat{\bsy \theta}$, respectively.
-Periodicity is enforced to {the rest of boundaries} of the parallelogram domain {(see the inset of figure~\ref{fig:biffig}b, illustrated with a snapshot of a chaotic DNS run)}.
-In our particular setup, the gap $r_o-r_i$ is unity, the radius ratio is $r_i/r_o=0.883$, and the outer cylinder Reynolds number is $R_o=-1200$.
-The transition scenario for these parameter values and increasing inner cylinder Reynolds number, $R_i$, has been thoroughly studied \citep{MeMeAv09a,DeMeMe14,WaAyDe22}.
-Direct numerical simulation (DNS) is performed using a fourth-order linearly implicit (IMEX) scheme, and {UPOs} are computed with a Poincar\'e-Newton-Krylov (PNK) iterative scheme coupled with the DNS solver.
+The boundary conditions at the inner and outer cylinder walls $r=r_i$ and $r=r_o$ are $\bvec{v}=R_i\,\hat{\bsy\theta}$ and $\bvec{v}=R_o\,\hat{\bsy\theta}$.
+Periodicity is enforced to the rest of boundaries of the parallelogram domain (see figure~\ref{fig:ProblemSetup1}b, illustrated with a snapshot of P$_3$).
+In our particular setup, the radius ratio is $\eta=r_i/r_o=0.883$, and the outer cylinder Reynolds number is fixed at $R_o=-1200$.
+The transition scenario for these parameter values and increasing inner cylinder Reynolds number $R_i$ has been thoroughly studied \citep{MeMeAv09a,DeMeMe14,WaAyDe22}.
+Direct numerical simulation (DNS) is performed using a fourth-order linearly implicit (IMEX) scheme, and UPOs are computed with {the} Poincar\'e-Newton-Krylov (PNK) {method} {detailed in \citet{WaAyDe22} and using the same numerical setup in terms of domain shape, size and resolution.}

-{We characterise flow states} by the inner $\tau_i$ and outer $\tau_o$ cylinder torques.
-We also use the {spatially} averaged kinetic energy $\kappa$ of {velocity deviation} from the laminar circular Couette flow whenever a third observable is necessary.
+We characterise flow states by the inner $\tau_i$ and outer $\tau_o$ cylinder torques.
+We also use the spatially averaged kinetic energy $\kappa$ of velocity deviation from the laminar circular Couette flow whenever a third observable is necessary.
 All quantities are normalised by their laminar value, such that $\tau_i=\tau_o=1$ and $\kappa=0$ for circular Couette flow.
 We use the torques to define the Poincar\'e section as